A habit of idleness

 Journey out of idleness

 I think the best start to something new is taking small steps.
 Finding our way out of an idle life begins with a decision to change.
 Something as simple as picking up a book can lead to bigger things.

 If we want to try something different, try to copy, by hand, sections of books you like.
 If you’re religious, copy sections of religious text.
 It’s a good way to connect with the author and get a feeling for how they write.
-It keep you engaged on a mental and physical state at the same time.
+It keeps you engaged in a mental and physical state at the same time.

 Life can be full of the mundane actions that must be done, there’s no way around that but we don’t have to let that get in the way of growing.
 We are given opportunities each day to change, all we have to do is reach out and take it.
-Starting small and building ourselves up from there is a great way for keeping our motivation and desire.
+Starting small and building ourselves up from there is a great way of keeping our motivation and desire.